-As the number of patients waiting for an organ donor has multiplied five-fold since 1991, three dimensional (3D) bioprinting could be the response for worldwide organ shortages.
-Frank Alexander, PhD, research scientist with The Geneva Foundation, is piloting technology to address critical tissue shortage for corneas, bringing science one step closer to creating transplant tissue and further advancing military medicine.
+As the number of patients waiting for an organ donor has multiplied five-fold since 1991, three-dimensional (3D) bioprinting could be the response to worldwide organ shortages.
+Frank Alexander, PhD, a research scientist with The Geneva Foundation, is piloting technology to address critical tissue shortages for corneas, bringing science one step closer to creating transplant tissue and further advancing military medicine.

 3D bioprinting is a rapidly evolving field that gives researchers the ability to combine cells, growth factors, and biomaterials to fabricate tissue constructs using layer-by-layer bioinks, allowing for greater physiological validity than traditional 2D methods.
 Dr. Alexander’s technique builds on existing direct-write print technology in order to build highly organized collagen scaffolds using electrospinning.
 Electrospinning is a core additive manufacturing technique using electric force to produce ultrafine fibers by positively charging a solution inside a syringe until it is forced out and solidifies to form a filament which is patterned on a negatively charged target.

 The technology is part of a research initiative under the five-year USU-4DBio3: 4-Defense Biotechnology, Biomanufacturing, and Bioprinting Center, a collaboration launched in 2018 between The Geneva Foundation, the Uniformed Services University (USU), U.S. Naval Research Laboratory, and Walter Reed National Military Medical Center (WRNMMC).